 After a referral is accepted, the intervention that was attached to it is transferred to the Caseload Management screen where it can be assigned to a member of the Community nursing team.
 See Accepting a Referral.

-If you reject a referral sent through the TRAK system, no notifications will be issued.
+If you reject a referral, no notifications will be issued to the sender.
 See Rejecting a Referral.

-The Caseload Management screen contains all interventions that have been accepted and scheduled.
-All interventions must be assigned to staff through the Caseload Management screen.
-Assigning an Intervention.
+The Caseload Management screen is where all interventions that need to be assigned are held, see Assigning an Intervention.

 To reduce the number of staff displayed on the Caseload Management screen, select the Filter button and choose whether you wish to: